Control your TV or Soundbar using Bixby, Google Home, or Alexa

 To change the source, say "HDMI," "USB," or "TV."

-To search for something, say "Search..." followed by what you want Bixby to search.
+To search for a setting or show, say "Search..." followed by what you want Bixby to search for.

 Bixby wake-up and settings